nuooooooooooo/responsive-web-design/README.md

 ### 1.d Specificity
 From lowest specificity to highest, we have :
-- Element selectors,
+- Element selectors (could be equaled to 1pt),
-- Class selectors,
+- Class selectors(could be equaled to 10pt),
-- ID selectors.
+- ID selectors (could be equaled to 110pts).

 *How to know when to use what*
 General rules are put in **element selectors** (body, headings, paragraphs, etc.)